GGomezMorales/microROS-test/README.md

-# microROS for ESP32 Using Arduino IDE
+# microROS for ESP32 (Wemos D1 R32) using Arduino IDE

 This repository contains a Docker image pre-configured with all the necessary software to run the microROS agent on ESP32 and Arduino devices.
 The Docker image simplifies the pre-compilation of the application, allowing focus on code development and deployment on the device.